ZAPaDASH04/LEGO-Batman-Archipelago-Mod/README.md

 - Hostages
 - True Status
 - Extra & Suit Purchases
-    - These become available after the associated Red Brick is received from the MutliWorld
+    - These become available to buy after the associated Red Brick is received from the MutliWorld

 ## Instructions